 Historically, once a clinician had completed their training, anyone in the practice could refer for an MRI.
-Under the new ACC changes, only trained clinicians will be able to refer.
-Changes are currently underway to enable this in the new referral and outcome tool) and when a GP is accredited they will no longer be required to do annual refreshers.
+Under the new ACC changes, only trained clinicians will be able to refer (changes are currently underway to enable this in the new referral and outcome tool) and when a GP is accredited they will no longer be required to do annual refreshers.

 When a GP is accredited they will no longer be required to do annual refreshers.